Updated: December 6, 2024

 Here’s what the before and after look like after the adjustment to the credit reduction.

-Before: Employers would pay up to $42 per employee in FUTA taxes (when applied to the federal unemployment-taxable wage base).
+Before: Employers paid up to $42 per employee in FUTA taxes (when applied to the federal unemployment-taxable wage base).

 After: Employers may pay up to $84 per employee in FUTA taxes (when applied to the federal unemployment-taxable wage base).

-It means that employers will see an additional $42 per employee that they have to pay at the end of the year.
+It means that employers had to pay an additional $42 per employee at the end of the year.

 So, what’s the cause?
-Many states have borrowed heavily from the federal government in recent years to fund the uptick in unemployment claims due to the Covid-19 pandemic.
-For a state to be assessed a credit reduction, it must have a standing balance with the federal unemployment tax account on:
+Many states borrowed heavily from the federal government during the COVID-19 pandemic to fund the uptick in unemployment claims.
+States that have a standing balance with the federal unemployment tax account are assessed a credit reduction.

-• January 1 for three (3) consecutive years
+• January 1 for two (2) consecutive years

 • November 10 of the year the reduction is assessed

-Though uncommon, this scenario is currently playing out in some states, resulting in higher payroll costs for employers in California and New York.
+Though uncommon, this scenario is currently playing out in both California and New York, resulting in higher payroll costs for employers.
+This is the third year in a row both NY and CA have been assessed a credit reduction.

 If you’re a business owner in one of these states and unsure about your obligations due to the credit reduction (or how to account for it on Form 940), it’s a good idea to reach out to your accountant or tax professional to understand the implications for your company.